1989 Ungava earthquake: Tectonic setting

 The northern part of Quebec lies mainly on the Minto block of the Superior craton.
 The earthquake occurred within the Utsalik domain, which consists mainly of Archean granitic and granodioritic rocks.
-A number of northerly trending brittle faults zones have been recognized in the domain.
+A number of northerly trending brittle fault zones have been recognized in the domain.
 The area has been tectonically quiescent since the Archean.
-However, like most of the Canadian shield, it is currently experiencing post-glacial rebound.
+However, like most of the Canadian Shield, it is currently experiencing post-glacial rebound.

 Earthquake

-The mainshock was preceded by a series of foreshocks, starting with a M 5.1 event about ten hours earlier.
-The hypocentral depth was very shallow, less than five kilometers.
+The mainshock was preceded by a series of foreshocks, starting with a magnitude 5.1 event about 10 hours earlier.
+The hypocentral depth was very shallow, less than 5 km.

 Modelling of seismic waveforms shows that the earthquake was caused by two sub-events, a thrust event followed almost immediately by a strike-slip event.
 The surface offsets show consistent thrust faulting over a distance of 8.5 km, with a maximum displacement of 1.8 m near the centre of the zone.
 The fault zone has a strike of N 038° E. There is no evidence of previous rupture along the fault zone.

-The NW-SE orientation of the maximum horizontal stress derived from the observed focal mechanism is at a high angle to the regional stress field for North America.
+The northwest-southeast orientation of the maximum horizontal stress derived from the observed focal mechanism is at a high angle to the regional stress field for North America.
 It has been suggested that this compression is a result of the area being in a 'saddle zone' between two centres of post-glacial uplift.